dron-link/fairbox-ahk/README.md

 1. Install Autohotkey from https://autohotkey.com/.
 2. Install AHK-CvJoyInterface, a library for linking Autohotkey and vJoy.
 Download CvJoyInterface.ahk from https://github.com/evilC/AHK-CvJoyInterface and place it inside Autohotkey's Lib folder (for me this was located at C:\Program Files\AutoHotkey\Lib).
 Create the Lib folder if it does not already exist.
-3. Place fairbox.ahk into an existing b0xx-ahk folder.
+3. Place all ahk files into an existing b0xx-ahk folder.

 ## General